 Implement fault tolerance in the case of dropped messages.

-have provided you both in the presence and absence
+have provided you both in the presence and absence of faults.
+Although your

 -ff allows definition of a fault file

 adding the -dropv flag causes verbose output of dropped messages(useful for